-Blake Shelton named People's 2017 'Sexiest Man Alive'
+Blake Shelton named People's 2017 'sexiest man alive'

-LOS ANGELES (Reuters) - Blake Shelton was named Sexiest Man Alive by People magazine, a first for any country singer, prompting “The Voice” judge to shake off his shyness about his looks.
+LOS ANGELES, Nov 14 (Reuters) - Blake Shelton was named Sexiest Man Alive by People magazine, a first for any country singer, prompting “The Voice” judge to shake off his shyness about his looks.

 “I’ve been ugly my whole life,” Shelton, 41, said in a statement on Tuesday.
 “If I can be sexy for a year, I‘m taking it!”

-Shelton told People he could not wait to tease his fellow “Voice” judge and Maroon 5 frontman Adam Levine with his Sexiest Man title, which Levine won in 2013.
+Shelton told People he could not wait to tease his fellow “Voice” judge and Maroon 5 frontman Adam Levine with his Sexiest Man title, which Levine had previously won in 2013.

 “I‘m not going to treat this like Hugh Jackman or one of those guys who’s humble about it.
 People are going to hate me over this,” Shelton joked.